-Set for its 43rd year, the Olympia Lakefair Races are part of weekend-long running festival that features the Trials Legacy Marathon, a half marathon, 8K and 3K; taking runners on routes that will circle around the town of Olympia and beyond into Lacey and Tumwater.
+Set for its 44th year, the Olympia Lakefair Races are part of weekend-long running festival that features the a half marathon, 8K, 3K and kids 3K; taking runners on routes that will circle around the town of Olympia and beyond into Lacey and Tumwater.
 The races take place at the same time as Capital Lakefair, founded in 1957 to create a local celebration each summer.
-Now, 61 years later, Capital Lakefair is a community tradition for generations of families.
+Now, 60+ years later, Capital Lakefair is a community tradition for generations of families.
 Occurring every year during the third week in July, the week-long celebration concludes with the Olympia Lakefair Races on Saturday morning, the Grand Parade through downtown Saturday evening and a firework show on Sunday.

 In late 2017, the races were re-branded to form a four race event, the “Olympia Lakefair Races”.
-The aim of this effort is to continue the tradition of the races, honor the running past of Olympia, support youth running and hopes of funding a monument to memorialize the 1984 Women’s Olympia Trials Marathon at Marathon Park.
-Additional proceeds will support the Olympia Rotary Club in continuing to make a positive impact in Thurston County.
-Help us celebrate these historic races by running and/or becoming a sponsor!
+The aim of this effort is to continue the tradition of the races, honor the running past of Olympia, support youth running and help support the Olympia Rotary Club in continuing to make a positive impact in Thurston County.

 The event starts at Heritage Park in Olympia near the corner of 5th Avenue and Washington Streets, and from there heads briefly through downtown.

 For runners in the half marathon, the race unfolds along a combination of city streets and along running, biking and walking trails within Olympia including both the Chehalis Western Trail.
 Runners will enjoy tree-lined trails, scenic landscapes while enjoying flat and narrow paved trails throughout.